Toshimichi0915/threescan/README.md

 ## Types

-Currently, there are 3 types: "simple", "range", and "masscan".
+Currently, there are 4 types: "simple", "range", "masscan", and "threescan".

 ### Simple